 - 1. If necessary, attach a suitable cable lug to the protective earth conductor. - 2.
-Remove the outer nut from the protective earth connection on the rear panel of the C-867 (threaded bolt (p.
-9) marked with $\bigoplus$ ).

-- 3. Connect the protective earth conductor: - a) Push the cable lug of the protective earth conductor onto the threaded bolt. - b) Screw the nut onto the threaded bolt.
-In this way, the cable lug of the protective earth conductor is wedged between the toothed washer and the nut. - c) Tighten the nut with at least three turns and a torque of 1.2 Nm to 1.5 Nm.
+Remove the nut and lock washer from the protective earth connector of the C-867. - 3.
+In the order shown above, push the cable lug of the protective earth conductor and the lock washer onto the threaded bolt. - 4.
+Screw the nut onto the threaded bolt.
+In this way, the cable lug attached to the protective earth conductor is wedged between the flat washer and the lock washer. - 5.
+Tighten the nut with at least three turns and a torque of 1.2 Nm to 1.5 Nm.

-5.5 Connecting the Power Supply to the C-867
+5.5 Connecting the Power Adapter to the C-867